 TRAVEL PLANNING RESOURCES

 Google Flights is where I do most of my flight schedule and airfare research.
-My favourite features are first, the fare alert system which allows you to set a price tracker on flights you’re interested in, and second, the airline alliances filter is great for those trying to earn status or spend miles.
+My favourite features are the fare alert system which allows you to set a price tracker on flights you’re interested in, and the airline alliances filter for those trying to earn status or spend miles.

 Generally, I don’t find any benefit from booking with third-party providers, but occasionally, just occasionally, I’ve found an unbeatable deal on Booking.com.
 It’s always worth checking!